Big news! IBC Awards 2025 shortlist announced!

 Our unique search and filter functions allow you to home in on the perfect book for your child or class.

+First, we offer an age filter, as we know parents and caregivers, in particular, find reading-age guidelines helpful when choosing children’s books.
 However, we also understand that young children develop reading fluency and comprehension at different rates, and may also differ in emotional maturity and general readiness for certain texts or subject matters.
 Older children may also sometimes enjoy, or feel a need to read, ‘younger’ books.

 With this in mind, we’ve taken an open-ended approach to our reading-age guidelines.
-Each book on our website is labelled according to the lowest suitable reading age, for example, ‘5+’ years, with the ‘+’ indicating that older children may well enjoy a book too.
+Each book on our website is labelled according to the lowest suitable reading age, for example, ‘5+’ years, with the ‘+’ indicating older children may enjoy a book too.

-Additionally, our representation filters allow you to select a specific type of representation, for example, books featuring Black characters.
-You can use each of these filters in combination with our unique ‘Main Character Only’ toggle.
+Next, our representation filters allow you to select a specific type of representation, for example, books featuring Black characters.
 Selecting more than one filter at a time returns books with intersectional representation.

 Please note: on the rare occasion that your search doesn’t return any results, this does not mean your book choices are unimportant to us.
 It just means we haven’t yet found suitable books that meet our standards for that particular form of representation.